-The BrainFlow MCP server connects Claude Desktop, Cursor, and GitHub Copilot to your team's shared email memory.
+The BrainFlow MCP server connects Claude Desktop, ChatGPT, Gemini, Cursor, and GitHub Copilot to your team's shared email memory.
 Ask questions in plain English.
 Get sourced answers in seconds.
 No SQL required.

 MCP (Model Context Protocol) is an open standard that lets AI assistants connect to external data sources.
 Instead of copying and pasting context into a chat window, the AI queries your data directly — in real time, with your permission, under your control.